+The Sunday update lasted just three weeks.
 However, something has happened that has made me really happy: I think I’ve got my blogging mojo back.

 This is my 9th post of September, which is well up on anything over the last 12 months.
 I’ve been making normal posts, such as six reasons to grow potatoes, how I’ve come to prefer cultivated blackberries to wild ones, and a courgette allotment cake for the weekend.
 The short-lived Sunday update hasn’t felt all that necessary.

 One thing that has helped me is buying a Google Chromebook.
 The gradual deterioration of my old laptop has been hastened recently by Lewis’s incessant watching of train YouTube clips, so I invested in a Chromebook, with the idea being that I could just dip in and out swiftly when I had an idea.

 Rather than labouring over a blog post in one sitting, I’ve been working on a few at a time using Evernote, an online notepad of sorts.
 Being so much more portable than my laptop, my Chromebook is easy to just pick up and type a few words here and there, wherever I am.